Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Derivation of closed form posterior uncertainty

 from which it follows that both $\gamma|_x$ and $\bar{\gamma}$ have positive Radon--Nikodym densities with respect to $\mu_{0,\mathcal{K}}$, and therefore are absolutely continuous with respect to each other.
-We summarize our findings in Proposition~\ref{prop:main_likelihood_ratio}:
+The following result provides the likelihood ratio between the conditional and marginal observation measures required by Eq.~\eqref{eqn:likelihoodratio1}.

 \begin{prop} Consider a finite-dimensional parameter space $X \subset \mathbb{R}^n$ and a Borel measure $\nu$ on $X$.
 Let $\mu_{\mathcal{A}(x), \mathcal{K}}$ be a family of Gaussian measures on a Hilbert space $H$, with the same positive-definite trace-class covariance $\mathcal{K}$, and mean parametrized by a continuous map $\mathcal{A}: X \rightarrow \mathcal{H}_{\mathcal{K}^2}$.
 Consider the following two distributions on $H$: \begin{enumerate} \item $\gamma|_x = \mu_{\mathcal{A}(x), \mathcal{K}}$, the conditional distribution of $y\in H$ for a given $x\in X$, \item $\bar{\gamma}$, the marginal distribution of $y\in H$ obtained from the marginalizing the joint distribution on $X \times H$, \end{enumerate} then $\gamma|_x$ and $\bar{\gamma}$ are absolutely continuous with respect to each other, with Radon--Nikodym density